Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 It makes perfect sense.
-A `Future` produces a single value, whilst a `Stream` produces multiple values, and `Poll::Ready(None)` represents the termination of the stream, similarly to `None` to represent the termination of an iterator.
+A `Future` produces a single value, whilst a `Stream` produces multiple values, and `Poll::Ready(None)` represents the termination of the stream, similarly to `None` to represent the termination of an `Iterator`.
 Ahh, I love consistency.

 We have the basis.
 Now let's see [`StreamExt`][`futures::stream::StreamExt`].
 It's